Shopify/node-themekit/README.md

 Instructions

-- Bump the version in [`package.json`](https://github.com/Shopify/node-themekit/blob/master/package.json)
-- Run `npm install` to update `package-lock.json`
+- Use `[npm version](https://docs.npmjs.com/cli/version)` to update the version.
 - Commit and push the changes.
-- Release to npjs.com by triggering a ShipIt deploy
+- Release to npmjs.com by triggering a ShipIt deploy
 - Create a release on GitHub (ShipIt will tag the release automatically).

 ## License